matsp/material-components-vue/README.md

-# material-components-vue | mdc-web &#9829; vuejs
+# material-components-vue

 [![Build Status](https://travis-ci.org/matsp/material-components-vue.svg?branch=master)](https://travis-ci.org/matsp/material-components-vue)
 [![npm version](https://badge.fury.io/js/material-components-vue.svg)](https://badge.fury.io/js/material-components-vue)

-Ready to use vue components with the styling and behavior of material design - including material-icons.
+Ready to use vue components with the styling and behavior of material design.
-No deep foundation implementation, the components just use the CSS classes and minimal initialization code.
+No deep foundation implementation, the components just use the CSS classes and minimal initialization code of material-components-web.
 Instead of fully implement the mdc adapters I try to realize as much as possible with vue features and keep the components compact if possible.
 There are only sub-components when they are needed because of optional other content.